 - Like many organisations, charities can be the subject of complaints.
-These complaints might be from people external to the charity, other organisations, or can involve internal stakeholders – volunteers, staff or the board.
+These complaints might be from people external to the charity, other organisations, or can involve internal stakeholders, such as volunteers, staff or the board.

 - Charities should have a clear set of steps outlining how they will handle complaints.
-How they handle external complaints may differ from their handling of internal complaints, but having a procedure around which to base their complaints handling is vital.
+Charities may have a different process for handling internal and external complaints, nd these procedures should be outlined in a complaints handling procedure.

 - Think about how easy it is for people to make complaints to your organisation.
-And develop a culture which ensures complaints are treated seriously, and that, as an organisation, you are committed to fair and effective complaints handling.
+Develop a culture which ensures complaints are treated seriously, and that, as an organisation, you are committed to fair and effective complaints handling.

-- Competently handling complaints can help charities improve their performance, build better relationships, offer better services and foster increased public trust and confidence.
+- Competently handling complaints can help the charity improve their performance, build better relationships, offer better services and foster increased public trust and confidence.

 Handling complaints effectively can:

-- improve what you do – the services or programs you provide
+- improve the work your charity does, including the services or programs you provide

 - have a positive impact on your community standing and reputation